The Chaplain's Reading List

-Here’s my list of the ten books that I most frequently recommend in my work as the pastor.
+Below is a list of the books that I most frequently recommend in my work as the pastor.
 These books and authors have not simply changed my thinking.
 They have shaped my whole life.
-They feel like good friends to me.
-I pass their names on to you, as one introducing one best friend to another: “I am so glad to finally be able to introduce you to each other.
+As disciples of Jesus together, and all members of the communion of saints, these authors feel like good friends to me.
+I pass their names on to you, as one introducing one old friend to another: “I am so glad to finally be able to introduce you to each other.
 I think so much of both of you!”
 Here are some of my dearest friends . . .

 Bonhoeffer was a leader in the Confessing Church during the Second World War and died at the hands of the Nazis.
 This short and accessible book is a great introduction to Bonhoeffer the pastor.
 Unlike his longer works of theology, which are wonderful but dense, this book is immediately accessible.
 His thoughts on the place of prayer, the reading of scripture, listening, confession, and communion in life that Christians live together have formed my own view of what the Church can be.
 His The Cost of Discipleship was the first works of true Christian theology that I ever read.
 At the time, I had never come across a Christian writer who took the gospel message so seriously.